AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ### Interacting with multiple vaults at the same time

-A permit function has been implemented in the vaults, allowing users to interact with multiple vaults from different collaterals in one transaction.
+A permit function has been implemented in the vaults, allowing users to interact with multiple vaults from different collaterals in one transaction by using a router.
 For example, users could repay the debt from all their vaults at once, or borrow from one while repaying debt from another.

 ### Dust Amount